GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

 There are three things we need to worry about: adding the bitmap to the project, loading it into the program at run-time, and finally displaying it.
 Let's get started.

+## Stage 2 - Graphics

+Now we've the framework in place, it's time to load some images and draw them on the screen.
+Because a game without graphics.. well, it's a text adventure.
+And there's a time and a place for Zork, but it's not right now.

 ## Drawing to the SkiaSharp Canvas - Adding the bitmap

-Now we've the framework in place, it's time to load some images and draw them on the screen.
+First let's get an image into the solution.

 1. Create a new folder under the **DuoGame** project called **Images**.
 When it comes to loading images, the case used to name files and folders is important.